MNRWorld/study.mnr.world/README.md

 - **Admission Calendar:** A centralized calendar for all university admission test dates and deadlines.
 - **Dynamic Countdown Timers:** Specific countdowns for each university's admission events.
 - **Question Bank:** Access to previous years' question papers for various universities and units.
+- **Eligibility Calculator:** Check your eligibility for different universities based on your results.
 - **OMR Self-Test Simulator:** Create and take your own OMR-based tests with custom timing, question counts, and negative marking to evaluate your preparation.
-- **User Authentication:** Secure login via GitHub or as a guest (anonymous) using Supabase.
+- **User Authentication:** Secure login via GitHub, Google, or as a guest (anonymous) using Supabase.
 - **Personalized Profiles:**
   - Save target university and HSC result.
   - Bookmark favorite exams to view in a personalized calendar.
   - Bookmark important subjects for quick access.
-- **Admin Panel:** A built-in JSON-based CMS to manage university and other application data directly from the browser in development mode.

 - **Responsive Design:** Fully responsive and modern UI built with Next.js, Tailwind CSS, and ShadCN UI.

 ## 🛠️ Tech Stack